-Companies in the top-quartile for gender diversity on executive teams were 25% more likely to outperform those with 10-30% women, and these companies in turn are more likely to outperform those companies with less than 10% or no women executives (McKinsey & Co.
+Companies with greater than 30% women on their executive teams are significantly more likely to outperform those with 10-30% women, and these companies in turn are more likely to outperform those companies with less than 10% or no women executives (McKinsey & Co.
 2020).
 In addition, gender-diverse leadership contributes to the long-term success of a company.
 In 2019, a study of 2500 companies showed the percentage of the board that is female contributes 8% to the predicted five-year return on invested capital for the company (FCLTGlobal 2019).

 Having three women on the board, rather than just one or none, increases the effectiveness of a corporate board of directors.
 U.S. companies that began the period from 2011 to 2016 with three or more female directors reported earnings per share that were 45% higher than those companies with no female directors at the beginning of the period.
 Moreover, for the companies in the study, adding any number of female directors was correlated with higher median increases in earnings per share compared to losing women from the board during the same period (MSCI 2016).
 Similarly, for profitable firms, a move from no female leaders to 30 percent representation is associated with a 15 percent increase in the net revenue margin (Noland et al. 2016).

 Current Representation of Women on Boards